Equivariant Heegaard genus of reducible 3-manifolds: Introduction

 \section{Introduction}

-A $G$-manifold is a compact, oriented 3-manifold $W$ such that $G$ is a finite group of orientation-preserving diffeomorphisms of $W$.
-An important strand of 3-manifold theory is the investigation of what types of subsets of a $G$-manifold have equivariant representatives.
+Throughout, let $W$ be a compact, connected, oriented 3-manifold having no spherical boundary components.
+Let $G$ be a finite group of orientation-preserving diffeomorphisms of $W$.
+A subset $X \subset W$ is \defn{equivariant} if for all $g \in G$, either $g(X) \cap X = \nil$ or $g(X) = X$.
+It is \defn{invariant} if $g(X) = X$ for all $g \in G$.
 Famously, the Equivariant Sphere Theorem \cite{MY-EST} says that if $W$ is reducible, then there exists an equivariant essential sphere.
-Consequently, if $W$ is reducible, there exists an equivariant system of essential spheres $S \subset W$ giving a factorization of $W$ into connected 3-manifolds that are either prime or homeomorphic to $S^3$.
-The (disconnected) manifold $W|_S$ created by cutting open along $S$, gluing in 3-balls and extending the $G$-action across the 3-balls is said to be obtained by \defn{equivariant surgery} on $S$.
-The quotient of $W$ by the $G$-action naturally inherits the structure of a 3-dimensional orbifold.
+Consequently, if $W$ is reducible, then there exists an equivariant system of essential spheres $S \subset W$ giving a factorization of $W$ into irreducible 3-manifolds.
+The (disconnected) manifold $W|_S$ created by cutting open along $S$ and gluing in 3-balls is said to be obtained by \defn{equivariant surgery} on $S$.
+We extend the action of $G$ across the 3-balls.